+It is impossible to talk about marketing tips for Start-ups and not mention social media.
 Social media marketing is big these days, especially with billions of people using smartphones all over the world.
 You can be sure that it will go viral if you package your information correctly for social media consumption and bring attention to your company.
 If you want your Start-up to grow and attract customers, it needs to establish itself as a trustworthy, respectable brand online.

 To begin, build a Facebook page and use it to communicate with potential customers.
 Creating a Facebook page is free.
 Instagram, Pinterest, and Twitter are some other channels that might help you reach out to your target demographic.
 You may pay for premium social media services like Facebook Business and Facebook Ads as the income collection from your Start-up grows.

 It’s worth noting that a qualified social media manager may assist you in expanding your social media profile by providing the appropriate, relevant, and interesting content.
 You can use freelance services like Fiverr to find folks who will perform the heavy work for you at a fair price.

 Keep in mind that creating engaging content is only one piece of the social media marketing equation.
 You must then follow up by giving your clients the finest possible service and making genuine attempts to respond to their online queries and complaints.
 A pleased and satisfied consumer will always be an unpaid brand ambassador for your Start-up.
 Negative feedback from dissatisfied customers, on the other hand, can do a lot of damage to your brand’s reputation.

 Read our Blog to know more about Social Media Marketing for Start-ups: https://sabpaisa.in/how-to-start-social-media-marketing-for-start-ups/

 7. Guerrilla Marketing